 Keep your photographs together in a safe place and add all of the correspondence you receive about the accident to this pile of paperwork.
 These documents include every medical bill, every receipt, prescriptions and other medical expenses.
 Also, keep a log of all of your medical appointments and travel expenses.
 You will also need to keep proof of your financial losses and any lost wages.

-After you arrive at home, you will need to contact an indianapolis personal injury attorney.
+After you arrive at home, you will need to contact an Indianapolis workers comp lawyer.
 This is something that cannot wait, so make sure that you do this right away.
 This is especially important if you or your passengers have been seriously hurt.
 The time to hire a personal injury attorney is if the following three descriptors apply to you:

 - You have been out of work for more than two or three days.

 - Your medical bills amount to more than $2,000.

 You also have things that you should not do after a personal injury accident.
 Even if you believe that you may have been partially or fully to blame for the accident, do not admit it!
 Don’t apologize to anyone, and don’t even tell your own insurance agent that you are to blame.
 You could jeopardize your case if you do this.
 There is no reason for you to talk to anyone about the accident other than your personal injury lawyer, so refrain from doing so.

 When you are ready to search for an Indianapolis personal injury law firm, take your time.
 Interview several before you make a final decision.
 You may even want to meet an attorney in person to get to know his or her personal style.
 After you have chosen the compensation attorney you believe will be the best for you, you can sign a fee agreement with the law firm, and your attorney will begin working on your case.